-There is no Citi Double Cash signup bonus.
-In March 2018, Citi Double Cash had a $100 bonus for spending $500 within 3 months of applying on Citi.com.
-But that promotion is over now, and it only lasted a few months.
-Citi Double Cash doesn’t usually have a signup bonus because it has a higher ongoing rewards rate than other cash back credit cards.
-There’s also no bonus for referring a friend or adding an authorized user.
+There is no Citi Double Cash Card signup bonus.
+Citi Double Cash Card doesn’t have a signup bonus because it has a higher ongoing rewards rate than other cash back credit cards.
+There’s also no bonus for referring a friend (only by solicitation) or adding an authorized user.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.